ordanovich/SpainInternationalContext/README.md

 [Spain in International Context](http://193.146.75.235/sample-apps/final_apps/international_context/) is one of the core applications for data retrieval and visualization within the [Web Portal for Health and Population in Spain](http://193.146.75.235/sample-apps/final_apps/layout/).
 It allows you to search for available datasets in 4 main statistical repositories at european and global levels and create versatile graphics which you can then export to a desired format.

 Data providers
-- [Eurostat](https://ec.europa.eu/eurostat/home): to access the application for bulk data retrieval only [click here](http://193.146.75.235/sample-apps/final_apps/eurostat_download/)
+- :heavy_check_mark: [Eurostat](https://ec.europa.eu/eurostat/home): to access the application for bulk data retrieval only [click here](http://193.146.75.235/sample-apps/final_apps/eurostat_download/)
-- [Worldbank](https://www.worldbank.org/): to access the application for bulk data retrieval only [click here](http://193.146.75.235/sample-apps/final_apps/worldbank_download/)
+- :heavy_check_mark: [Worldbank](https://www.worldbank.org/): to access the application for bulk data retrieval only [click here](http://193.146.75.235/sample-apps/final_apps/worldbank_download/)
-- [World Health Organisation](https://www.who.int/): to access the application for bulk data retrieval only [click here](http://193.146.75.235/sample-apps/final_apps/who_download/)
+- :heavy_check_mark: [World Health Organisation](https://www.who.int/): to access the application for bulk data retrieval only [click here](http://193.146.75.235/sample-apps/final_apps/who_download/)
-- [Organisation for Economic Co-operation and Development](https://www.oecd.org): to access the application for bulk data retrieval only [click here](http://193.146.75.235/sample-apps/final_apps/worldbank_download/)
+- :heavy_check_mark: [Organisation for Economic Co-operation and Development](https://www.oecd.org): to access the application for bulk data retrieval only [click here](http://193.146.75.235/sample-apps/final_apps/worldbank_download/)

 ### Nomenclature